Zackitty/JiuTube/README.md

 ## Architecture & Technologies

 The Full Stack application stores users and messages in a backend SQL database.
-The Flask-Server takes a RESTFul API call from the React Front-End to make a GET request to use SQL alchemhy to create a query in the database that will create a chat history as you start up the page, and uses SocketIO technology to create a live Chat.
+The Flask-Server takes a RESTFul API call from the React Front-End to make a GET request to the server that uses SQL Alchemy to create a query in the database that will create a chat history as you start up the page, and uses SocketIO technology to create a live Chat.
 The main feature is the video player using OBS to stream to Twitch.
 It also uses AWS to allow users to have a personal avatar in their chat messages.

 ## The FrontEnd